What Is a Phantom Period?

 How can that be?
 You swear you felt your period start, so how could it be possible that nothing is going on?
 This experience is a widespread phenomenon, and many people don’t know what it means.
 So, what is it that has you experiencing all of the symptoms of a cycle without your period actually beginning?

-What does a “phantom flow” or “ghost period” do to your body?
+So, what is a phantom period (also known as “phantom flow” or “ghost period”), and what does it do to your body?
 There are several symptoms to note:

 It can be scary to experience those symptoms without anything to show for it, especially if they are prominent.
 If you’re cramping severely, develop a fever, vomiting, or any other concerning symptoms, you should seek medical aid immediately.
 If everything feels like a typical period, but you don’t have any blood, it could mean several things.